 With that, the axle machining was complete.
 Here are some photos of the axle layout (minus brake disc)

 Upon deciding to use bicycle disc brakes on the gokart, I had to figure out a way to mount the disc to the axle.
 So, I machined a hub out of aluminum with a 1" bore to fit the axle and put a keyway in it.

 To make placing the disc easier, the hub features a small turned centering ring that locates the center of the disc.

-The centering ring allowed me to concentrically place the disc on the hub and then mark the hole pattern.
+The centering ring allowed me to accurately locate the disc on the hub and then mark the hole pattern.
 I drilled and tapped the holes for the hardware included with the disc, and then attached the disc to the hub.

 A crucial part of the image I had in mind of the gokart was keeping the batteries in the basket of the desk.
 To do this, I first had to cut a basket off of a donor desk to weld on to mine, which did not originally have a basket.
 I then fabricated a tray out of angle iron, cut a hole in the basket, and welded in the tray.
 I then cut a rectangle of 16 guage steel that fit the tray and used spray adhesive to stick on a piece of carpet to protect the batteries.